 Derivative counter-parties and cash transactions, if any, are limited to high credit quality financial institutions.
-The Company does not have policies that limit the amount of credit exposure to any one financial institution.
+The Company has policies that limit the amount of credit exposure to financial institutions.

 (v) Liquidity Risk

 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit lines and the ability to close out market positions.
 The Company maintains sufficient cash and credit lines, and has no open market positions other than open positions from derivative transactions.